FTBTeam/FTB-University/.github/ISSUE_TEMPLATE/crash.md

 * Have you added any mods:
 * If yes, which mods:
 * Crash report link (preferably Pastebin etc, not the file):
+* What were you doing when the crash happened:
+* Any other details: